artem-schander/protest-scraper-frontend/README.md

 - **International & accessible** – `svelte-i18n` drives the copy, date-fns formats dates per locale, and language can be switched without reload flicker.
 - **Dark mode done right** – Theme preference is applied pre-hydration in `app.html`, persisted in `themeStore`, and toggled via `ThemeToggle.svelte`.
 - **Data portability** – Export panel generates CSV/JSON/ICS downloads and exposes an iCalendar subscription URL that mirrors active filters.
-- **Auth-ready flows** – Login/Register modals, auth store, and a four-step event creation wizard call the REST API once credentials are supplied.
+- **Auth-ready flows** – Login/Register modals, a six-character email verification modal, and the event creation wizard talk to the REST API once credentials are supplied.

 ## Development